-Ryan Li (李立言) is a professional 1 dan in the American Go Association.
-He became professional during the 3rd AGA professional qualification tournament.
+Ryan Li (李立言) is a professional 3 dan in the American Go Association.
+He became professional during the 3rd AGA professional qualification tournament, and reached 3 dan in April 2021.
 Ryan is a PhD candidate at Yale University specializing in climate dynamics and change, having studied Physics in University of Toronto as an undergraduate.
 Most notable achievement in Go is progressing to top 16 of 3rd MLily Cup with wins against Cheng Honghao 2p and world champion Chen Yaoye 9p.

-Eric Lui became professional through the 2015 AGA Professional Tournament.
+Eric Lui became professional through the 2015 AGA Professional Tournament, and reached 2 dan in April 2021.
 Eric was born in Maryland and started playing go at age 5, becoming AGA 1 dan in less than a year.
 In 2010, he finished 2nd in the North American Ing Masters.
 In 2016, he became an AGA professional.
 To date, Eric has had more than twenty international representations for the US and North America to major tournaments including the Samsung Cup, MLILY Cup, Ing Cup, Chunlan Cup, Tianfu Cup, IMSA Elite Mind Games, Sankei Cup, Pair Go World Cup, World Student Go Oza, and five times to the World Youth Go Championship.
 He twice represented the US to the World Amateur Go Championship (2009, 2011) and Korea Prime Minister Cup International Baduk Championship (2006, 2015), achieving the best-ever US finish in both tournaments.

 Andrew Okun has been the President of the American Go Association (AGA) since 2012.
 Prior to that Andrew served the AGA Board as the Chair.
 Andrew is also a Board member of the California League of Conservation Voters.